 Design and Technology (D&T)

-All children will cover all aspects of Design and Technology as laid down in the National Curriculum guidelines; whilst providing opportunities for pupils to develop their capabilities, through combining their design and making skills with knowledge and understanding, in order to create high quality results.
+In DT, we aim to provide children with a real life context for learning.
+The subject encourages children to become creative problem-solvers, both as individuals and as part of a team.
+Children will cover all aspects of Design and Technology as laid out in the National Curriculum guidelines; whilst providing opportunities for pupils to develop their capabilities, through combining their design and making skills with knowledge and understanding, in order to create high quality results.

-Through our ambitious history education, we will help all pupil’s gain the knowledge and cultural capital they need to succeed in life.
-This will be alongside an understanding of Britain’s past and that of the wider world.
+Through our ambitious history education will help our pupils gain the knowledge and cultural capital they need to succeed in life.
+Alongside an understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
-All teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-History will help pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+The teaching will enable children to build on their prior knowledge, which will equip them to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+Through teaching History, pupils gain a greater understanding of the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 Modern Foreign Languages (MFL)

-From KS1 we aim to provide openings to other cultures by celebrating home languages.
-Starting in KS2 we aim to give opportunities to children to help foster pupils’ curiosity and deepen their understanding of the world thorough exposure to different languages taught in school.
-Year 3 and 4 are taught Spanish and Year 5 and 6 are taught French.
-This is to give our pupils the foundations for learning further languages and equipping them to study and work in other countries.
+From Key Stage 1 we aim to provide openings to other cultures by celebrating home languages.
+Starting in Key Stage 2 we aim to give opportunities to children to help foster pupils’ curiosity and deepen their understanding of the world through exposure to different languages taught in school.

 Music is a powerful, unique form of communication that can change the way children feel, think and act.
 Music is an international language that breaks down stereotypes and encourages diversity.
 It promotes children’s spiritual, moral, social and cultural education.
 At Paget Primary School, we do this by exposing children to a range of instruments, giving all year group’s access to Charanga and enabling whole class and elective instrument teaching.